OldLipe/rwlts/README.md

 spatial and temporal resolutions and storage systems (raster or vector).

 In this context, the **W**eb **L**and **T**rajectory **S**ervice (WLTS)
-is a service that aims to facilitate the access to these vaapproach consists of using a data model that defines a minimum set of temporal and spatial information to represent different sources and types of data, but with a focus on land use and land cover.
+is a service that aims to facilitate the access to these approach consists of using a data model that defines a minimum set of temporal and spatial information to represent different sources and types of data, but with a focus on land use and land cover.